Grayson Perry

 the British Council and Arts Council, Crafts Council, Stedelijk Museum Amsterdam, Tate and Victoria and Albert Museum, London.

-He was awarded the Turner Prize in 2003.
+Perry was awarded the Turner Prize in 2003.
 He was interviewed about the win and resulting press in Sarah Thornton's Seven Days in the Art World.
 In 2008 he was ranked number 32 in The Daily Telegraph's list of the "100 most powerful people in British culture".
-In 2012, Perry was among the British cultural icons selected by artist Peter Blake to appear in a new version of his most famous artwork—the Beatles' Sgt.
-Pepper's Lonely Hearts Club Band album cover—to celebrate the British cultural figures of his life.
+In 2012, Perry was among the British cultural icons selected by artist Sir Peter Blake to appear in a new version of his most famous artwork — the Beatles' Sgt.
+Pepper's Lonely Hearts Club Band album cover — to celebrate the British cultural figures of his life.